Get the support your nonprofit needs

 How we maximize project success

-We look for several key criteria that make projects accessible to part-time student volunteers.
+We look for several key criteria that make projects ideal for part-time college student volunteers.

 Flexible timeline

-Our projects never go over budget, but some timeline flexibility helps us navigate students' busy schedules.
+Some timeline flexibility with your project helps us navigate students' busy schedules.
 We want to ensure that all aspects of your project are given the time, care, and attention they deserve.

 Dedicated point person

 Our program is designed to be a highly personalized experience for you.
-We require someone from your nonprofit to meet with our project team weekly to answer questions and provide prompt feedback.
+We require a nonprofit point-of-contact to meet with our project team weekly to answer questions and provide prompt feedback.

-For engineering projects, your organization must have someone on hand who's familiar with the tech stack you request.
-We also ask that plans are in place for code maintenance after project hand-off.
+For all projects, your organization must have someone on hand who understands the technology you request.
+We mandate that your organization has viable plans in place for maintenance after project hand-off.

 Our services